 Perches on the edges of broken copses,

-Abutting long silent rough ground,
+Abutting long silent rough ground.

-Plump & sleek vermin have rut & run,
+Plump and sleek, vermin rut and run,

-Yet freeze in turn to gaze at clouds,
+Yet freeze, then gaze at passing clouds,

 There, by the slow brown water,